speedy4all/AfterburnerControl/AfterburnerControl/README.md

 ## Acknowledgments

-- Based on the ESP32 WS2812 Afterburner specification
+- Based on the ESP8266 WS2812 Afterburner specification
-- Uses react-native-ble-plx for BLE communication
+- Uses WebSocket for WiFi communication
 - Built with React Native 0.81.1